steinbergmedia/halion-script-api/src/HALion-Script/pages/Working-with-Objects.md

 ## Calling Methods

-To operate on an element in the **Program Tree**, you must first adress its object and then call the desired method.
+To operate on an element in the **Program Tree**, you must first address its object and then call the desired method.
 The basic syntax is as follows:

 >**object:method()**